top of page

 BIOGRAPHY

-She managed to work through the injury by way of determination and hard work and began writing music and performing again.
-She taught herself the ukulele and learned she could partially play the piano, so was again able to write songs.
+She managed to work through the injury by way of determination and hard work and began performing again.
+She taught herself the ukulele and learned she could partially play the piano, despite the nerve damage in her left hand, so was again able to write songs.
+This was a huge turning point in her emotional recovery.
 Despite her challenges, or perhaps because of them, Kristina instead blossomed even further as a musician.
-She has learned to refine them and turn them into pieces of art.
+She has learned to refine her song writing and turn them into pieces of art.
 She has also joined the esteemed board of directors for the Vancouver Adapted Music Society, a position she was grateful to fill, as the society played a key role in her return to music.
-Her commitment and motivation runs deep and pulses through her passionate music.
+Her commitment and motivation runs deep and pulses through her expressive music.

-Kristina’s music reflects her struggle and celebrates her.
-Her upcoming album explores the emotional journey through love and loss.
-The full-length record showcases her ferocious and multifaceted talent.
-She shares this experience through the lens of being a female Dene First Nations artist living with a disability.
+Kristina’s music reflects her struggles and celebrates her passions.
 She isn’t only living, she is thriving and her music is a vehicle that drives her ferocious spirit.

 For bookings and inquiries, please contact Kristina at kristinasheldenmusic@gmail.com or through the websites contact form.